Log purity, torsors on root stacks and log Nori fundamental group: Introduction

-The problem of extending torsors in the logarithmic setting has been studied in \cite{Sara}, \cite{Saraa} and \cite{saraT} for torsors on curves.
-In the latter reference, it is shown that when $X/S$ is a family of nodal curves endowed with a log structure making it log smooth, fppf $G$-torsors on the smooth locus $X_U$ extend uniquely to logarithmic $G$-torsors on $X$ when $G$ is diagonalizable.
-In Corollary~\ref{logcurve}, we extend this result to the case where $G$ is linearly reductive.
+The problem of extending torsors in the logarithmic setting has been studied in \cite{Sara}, \cite{Saraa}, and \cite{saraT}, specifically for torsors on curves.
+In the latter reference it is shown, using tropical geometry, that when $X \to S$ is a family of nodal curves endowed with a logarithmic structure making it log smooth, every fppf $G$-torsor on the smooth locus of $X$ extends uniquely to a logarithmic $G$-torsor on $X$ when $G$ is diagonalizable.
+In Corollary~\ref{logcurve}, we extend this result to the case where $G$ is linearly reductive.\\

+The main ingredient in the proof of Theorem \ref{A} is a structural description of logarithmic torsors under finite flat linearly reductive group schemes.
+Namely, such torsors can be decomposed into the composition of an \'etale torsor and a torsor under a diagonalizable group scheme.
+We then prove that each of these components extends separately in the logarithmic setting, and that these extensions combine to yield an extension of the original torsor.